Enable ASP.NET Core Api on a Service Fabric Reliable Service

 By default the partitioning scheme for a stefull service is

-.
+UniformInt64Partition.
+If you don’t want to deal with multiple partitions you could easily change the partition scheme toSingleton.
 In the application manifest it would look like this:<Service Name="StatefulApi" ServicePackageActivationMode="ExclusiveProcess"> <StatefulService ServiceTypeName="StatefulApiType" TargetReplicaSetSize="[StatefulApi_TargetReplicaSetSize]" MinReplicaSetSize="[StatefulApi_MinReplicaSetSize]"> <SingletonPartition /> </StatefulService> </Service>

 GitHub repo with a full working example: Service Fabric - Enable ASP.NET Core Api Quick Start